openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 ## Issuer Metadata

-When required by ecosystem policies, signed Credential Issuer Metadata as specified in Section 11.2.3 in [@!OIDF.OID4VCI] MUST be supported by both the Wallet and the Issuer.
+When ecosystem policies require Issuer Authentication to a higher level than possible with TLS alone, signed Credential Issuer Metadata as specified in Section 11.2.3 in [@!OIDF.OID4VCI]
+MUST be supported by both the Wallet and the Issuer.
 Key resolution to validate the signed Issuer Metadata MUST be supported using the `x5c` JOSE header parameter as defined in [@!RFC7515].